banderson0421/cato-cli/cato/parsers/query_accountMetrics/README.md

 Sockets (usually two in high availability) are aggregated as one result.

 For the best results for aggregated Sockets, we recommend that there is consistent names and functionality (for example Destination) for the links on both Sockets.

-__Note:__ This argument is mandatory for queries of multiple sites and the only valid value for groupDevices value is __true__.
 `groupInterfaces` [Boolean] - (optional) When the boolean argument groupInterfaces is set to __true__, then the data for all the interfaces are aggregated to a single interface.
 `labels` [TimeseriesMetricType[]] - (optional) N/A Default Value: ['bytesUpstream', 'bytesDownstream', 'bytesUpstreamMax', 'bytesDownstreamMax', 'packetsUpstream', 'packetsDownstream', 'lostUpstream', 'lostDownstream', 'lostUpstreamPcnt', 'lostDownstreamPcnt', 'packetsDiscardedDownstream', 'packetsDiscardedUpstream', 'packetsDiscardedUpstreamPcnt', 'packetsDiscardedDownstreamPcnt', 'jitterUpstream', 'jitterDownstream', 'bytesTotal', 'rtt', 'health', 'tunnelAge', 'lastMilePacketLoss', 'lastMileLatency']